garyxuehong/garyxuehong.github.io/src/content/nodejs/api-doc-learning/01-stream.md

 draft: false
 ---

-This is blog 1 of a serie of [learning nodejs via api doc](../00-api-doc/)

 Streaming is a very important part of NodeJS (or any programming language).
 Given NodeJS is running on single thread (I haven't learn worker thread yet, so I guess I will stick with single thread for now), processing data is stream on async io will be very interesting and important.

 I learng this part basically from the [api doc](https://nodejs.org/api/stream.html).
 Also watch some of the video from [James Halliday - Networking and Streams](https://frontendmasters.com/courses/networking-streams/).